ID5 on The Road: London Post Event Recap

 • Monopolies: Ciarán reflected on how, despite the trial and industry scrutiny, Google is still in the driving seat, comparing it to a “Saw” movie: “you get out of one situation – you saw your hand off – and they still have you in another trap further down.
 It’s a never-ending nightmare.”

-• The glacial pace of the law: Rob and Ciarán believed that the trial will go on for many years to come, with Rob suggesting that it will keep going until 2030; Ari suggested that, with Trump in the White House, the AMERICA Act, a bipartisan bill aimed at combating monopolistic behaviour in the adtech market, will pass beforehand and Google will be dismantled not through jurisdiction, but through legislation.
+• The glacial pace of the law: Rob and Ciarán believed that the trial will go on for many years to come, with Rob suggesting 2030 as the end date; on the contrary, Ari suggested that, with Trump in the White House, the AMERICA Act – a bipartisan bill aimed at combating monopolistic behaviour in the adtech market – will pass beforehand, and Google will be dismantled not through jurisdiction, but through legislation.